weaviate/weaviate-io/src/pages/service/updates-to-terms-and-policies.md

 1. **_September 2024_ - Document: Weaviate Cloud Agreement**
    1. New section: 8.3.
 Newsletter Consent

 2. **_August 2024_ - Document: Weaviate Customer Agreement US & Non-US**
    1. New.
 Section 1.4
    2. New.
 Exhibit A
    3. Update.
 Chapter 10: Definition
         1. New term “Technical Services”
         2. Updated term “Weaviate Offering”

+3. **_November 2024_ - Document: Weaviate End of Life Policy**
+   1. New Document: Weaviate End Of Life Policy
+   2. New section to Document:: Weaviate Support Terms
+      1. New Paragraph: "End of Life Policy"